k2s09/old-website/content/tmp/2022-06-28-best-friend.md

 **"I think I instead need to fix the root of the problem before improving those specific skills."**

 There's no one root of the problem to "fix".
 This is an ongoing process, _for the rest of your life_.
 Start to see it as such.
 By using the word "fix" you’re telling yourself that something is broken in you.
 Shift that perspective - you are not broken, you are growing. _**All you can do in life is grow.**_ Start to see life through that lens, while being kind to yourself.

-**The Conclusion**

-Being your own best friend means learning to be kind and understanding to yourself, setting boundaries to protect yourself, and taking time for self-care and self-reflection.
-It means being honest with yourself and recognizing your strengths and weaknesses.
-It also means being able to forgive and accept yourself for who you are and making choices in your life that are true to your values and goals.
-Being your own best friend means believing in yourself, valuing yourself, and having trust in your own judgement.
-It's a journey of loving yourself and being your own biggest cheerleader.